 In the afternoon there was a ceremony honouring him in particular, on the site of a new memorial.
 Dignitaries included the Governor General of Canada and the Prime Minister of Belgium.
 Hundreds of Belgians stood patiently in the damp cold for hours as speakers opined and laid wreaths.

 But it wasn’t really, or at least not exclusively, about Price.
 He was a month shy of his 26th birthday.
 Had he escaped the war unharmed, he would have returned to the farm and only his descendants would know his name.
 He lives on as symbol.
-His cruel death, two minutes before peace, underlines the banal brutality of war and the fragility of life and peace.
+His cruel death, two minutes before peace, underlines the banal brutality of war and the fragility of life.

 Two minutes.
 That’s the difference between life or a sudden, brutal death.
 Price didn’t seek glory.
 Fate forced him to become a symbol of war’s dehumanizing pointlessness.
 It’s the only good that came out of the war for him.
 It’s more than thousands of others got.